If You Have Already Received A Life Insurance Benefit Distribution Before Filing ...

 Life Insurance Funds in Chapter 7 Bankruptcy: A Fact-Based Analysis

-Expect a Discussion with Your Trustee—Or a Fight
+Expect a Discussion with Your Trustee---Or a Fight

 Depending upon the amount of money involved, a Debtor relying on this exemption to protect an amount of cash already received prior to filing from an insurance pay-out can expect to have at least an involved discussion with the Chapter 7 Trustee, if not an outright fight.
 The proper handling of such property and the proper handling of any such subsequent discussion or litigation with a bankruptcy Trustee is a primary reason why consumers should always retain an experienced bankruptcy attorney when proceeding with a Chapter 7 or Chapter 13 bankruptcy.
 Michigan's own bankruptcy exemptions, which may be utilized instead of the Federal exemptions, also allow for the exemption of life insurance proceeds---but only if the original policy includes a clause prohibiting proceeds from being used to pay the creditors of the beneficiary, much like a spendthrift clause in a testamentary trust.
 In addition, a Chapter 13 bankruptcy is always an option worth exploring if certain assets appear to be difficult to exempt or protect once you sit down to discuss your situation with an experienced Michigan bankruptcy lawyer.
 In a Chapter 13 bankruptcy, no assets are ever liquidated by the Court.
 Instead, you repay some of what you owe based on your ability to repay your debts over a period of 3-5 years.
 You may argue about the size of your monthly plan payment with the Chapter 13 Trustee---but you will never argue about whether you keep your cash.
 If you are a Michigan resident and would like to explore your options for a Chapter 7 or Chapter 13 bankruptcy with an experienced Michigan bankruptcy attorney, please contact us at (866) 674-2317 or click the button below to schedule a free, initial consultation.

 If you enjoyed reading "Can I Protect Life Insurance Funds in Chapter 7 Bankruptcy?," please browse our other articles on our main Michigan Bankruptcy Blog.